samarthtehri/samarthtehri/README.md

 - 👋 Hi, I’m @samarthtehri
 - 👀 I’m interested in Robotics and Computer Vision
-- 🌱 I’m currently learning Computer Engineering at Penn State
+- 🌱 I’m currently working at SymphonyAI
 - 💞️ I’m looking to collaborate on Machine Learning and Computer Vision
 - 📫 How to reach me: email: samarthtehri@gmail.com